deadlyvipers/dojo_rules/introduction.md

 This is Michael Carper.
 This is a stupid activity and I'm about done with Mastering Github.
 I mean honestly, how long is this supposed to take?

+Hey team, thanks so much for the effort, questions and comments on our shiny new time entry process.
+It has been very helpful to get real time feedback as each of you are using the system for the first time.
+As with any large-scale integration, we are still ironing out all of the bumps which has impacted some individuals’ ability to enter time in a complete manner.
+This could result in some timesheets not being fully completed and submitted by the end of the day tomorrow.
+Please don’t sweat this and know that we are working toward resolving these issues quickly.
+As you run into specific issues, please let Katy Jenkins know and she’ll add these to our list.

 Sincerely, Michael.